-With highs of 15°C to 17°C in Canada's eastern province during September, and lows of 8°C or 9°C, chances are you'll want to take a warm jacket with you on any wildlife excursions.
+With highs of 15°C to 17°C in Canada's eastern province during September, and lows of 8°C or 9°C, chances are you'll want to take a warm jacket with you on a wildlife excursion.

-Here, you'll say goodbye to safari style of wildlife watching and instead admire whales by boat, and get your birding binoculars prime for a puffin sighting along the coast.
+Here, you'll say goodbye to safari-style wildlife watching and instead admire whales by boat.
+Take your birding binoculars too as it's prime time for puffin sightings along the coast.

-Native black bears can also be seen in Newfoundland, too.
+You can see native black bears in Newfoundland, too.
 The season lasts until November, so you'll be there at the right time.
-There are approximately 6,000 to 10,000 in the region - which is a pretty high concentration.
-Move along to Bella Coola in British Columbia for the chance to see wild grizzlies in their natural habitat - September is prime time.
+There are approximately 6,000 to 10,000 in the region – which is a pretty high concentration.
+Then move along to Bella Coola in British Columbia for the chance to see wild grizzlies in their natural habitat – September is prime time.

 For something a bit different, embrace the beautiful spring season in Mozambique's premier national park, the so-called 'Serengeti of the south'.

 In spring (September and October), the park's diverse array of flora and fauna blossom into a lovely shade of green.
-Then, peak season for seeing elephants, wildebeest, warthogs, hippos, lions and buffalo that call the park home rolls in - as they all flock to watering holes to quench their thirst.
+This month is also peak season for seeing the elephants, wildebeest, warthogs, hippos, lions and buffalo that call the park home – as they all flock to watering holes to quench their thirst.